 We do not have a formal policy regarding attendance by members of our Board at annual meetings of stockholders; however, directors are encouraged to attend all such meetings.
-In 2013, three of our eight directors attended the 2013 Annual Meeting of Stockholders.
+In 2014, all of our directors attended the 2014 Annual Meeting of Stockholders.